Emery Fletcher: Early years

-Fletcher was born in Clitherall, Minnesota on 22 July 1868.
-He married Ethel Florence Minton in Fergus Falls, and had four children with her.
-Following her death in 1908, he subsequently married Emily Augusta Whiting on 18 April 1915 in Clitherall, but this marriage produced no children.
+Fletcher was born in Clitherall, Minnesota, on 22 July 1868.
+He married Ethel Florence Minton in Fergus Falls and had four children with her.
+Following her death in 1908, he married Emily Augusta Whiting on 18 April 1915 in Clitherall, but this marriage produced no children.

 Moving to Zion

-Prior to 1920, there had only been one Cutlerite congregation, in Clitherall.
-However, during the early 1920s, a majority of this congregation elected to relocate to Independence, Missouri near the Temple Lot, where they purchased land and erected a building which became their new church headquarters.
+Before 1920, there had only been one Cutlerite congregation in Clitherall.
+However, during the early 1920s, a majority of this congregation elected to relocate to Independence, Missouri, near the Temple Lot, where they purchased land and erected a building which became their new church headquarters.